Edge of Tomorrow: Plot

-Cage spends many loops training with Vrataski so they can reach the Omega, but he begins to care for her and struggles after seeing her repeatedly die.
-He experiences a vision of the Omega concealed in a German dam, and he and Vrataski seek it out.
-During the journey, the pair bond, but Vrataski remains distant, having seen someone she cared about die hundreds of times at Verdun.
+Cage spends many loops training with Rita so they can reach the Omega, but he begins to care for her and struggles after seeing her repeatedly die.
+He experiences a vision of the Omega hidden in a German dam, and he and Rita seek it out.
+During the journey, the pair bond, but Rita remains distant, having seen someone she cared about die hundreds of times at Verdun.
 She eventually determines that this is not the first loop in which they approached the Omega.
-Cage reveals that she always dies before reaching the dam, regardless of his actions, and he is unwilling to kill the Omega and end the loops if she will remain dead.
-Upset, Vrataski attempts to leave but is killed by a Mimic.
+Cage reveals that she always dies before reaching the dam, regardless of his actions, and he is unwilling to kill the Omega and end the loops if she remains dead.
+Upset, Rita attempts to leave but is killed by a Mimic.
 Despondent, during the next loop, Cage travels to the dam alone.
-He learns the vision was a trap and is ambushed by an Alpha, but Cage drowns before it can remove his power.
+He discovers the vision was a trap and is ambushed by an Alpha, and Cage drowns himself before it can remove his power.

-To find the Omega, Cage and Vrataski sneak into General Brigham's office and pressure him into handing over a prototype transponder designed by Carter.
+To find the Omega, Cage and Rita sneak into General Brigham's office and pressure him into handing over a prototype transponder designed by Carter.
 Having used it to locate the Omega beneath the Louvre Pyramid in Paris, Cage is knocked unconscious during their escape and given a blood transfusion for his injuries, removing his power.

-Vrataski frees Cage, and he uses his detailed knowledge of J-Squad to convince them to help destroy the Omega.
-They fly to Paris, where the squad members sacrifice themselves to ensure Cage and Vrataski reach the Louvre.
-Cornered by an Alpha, Vrataski kisses Cage, lamenting that she does not have more time to get to know him.
-The Alpha kills Vrataski and mortally wounds Cage, but he drops several grenades that destroy the Omega and bathe him in its blood.
+Rita frees Cage, who then uses his detailed knowledge of J-Squad to convince them to help destroy the Omega.
+They fly to Paris, where the squad members sacrifice themselves to ensure Cage and Rita reach the Louvre.
+Cornered by an Alpha, Rita kisses Cage, lamenting that she does not have more time to get to know him.
+The Alpha kills Rita and mortally wounds Cage, but he drops several grenades that destroy the Omega, which not only kills the Mimics, but also bathes Cage in its blood.

-Cage awakens before his first meeting with General Brigham, and witnesses a news announcement that all Mimics are dead following a mysterious energy surge in Paris.
-Cage returns to Heathrow and finds Vrataski.
+Cage reawakens before his first meeting with General Brigham, and witnesses a news announcement that all Mimics are dead following a mysterious energy surge in Paris, before returning to Heathrow and finding Rita.
 Oblivious to his identity, she inquires what he wants; Cage chuckles.